 These reports shall be exempt from inspection and copying under the Freedom of Information Act and shall not be used as evidence in any trial, civil

-or criminal, arising out of a motor vehicle accident, except
+or criminal, arising out of a motor vehicle crash, except

 that the Administrator shall furnish upon demand of any person who has,